rbuurma/rise-2019/Assignments/Rise_assignment_3.md

 Try to set aside a few hours for this assignment.
 You want to give yourself permission mess around with Voyant in an open-ended, non-goal-oriented way while still making sure you find something interesting to write about. *Consider taking some screen shots along the way to illustrate your write-up.*

-For additional instructions, here is the [Voyant documentation](http://docs.voyant-tools.org/); it includes links to additional tools you can use in Voyant (milage may vary) and tutorials.
+For additional instructions, here is the [Voyant documentation] (https://voyant-tools.org/docs/#!/guide/start); it includes links to additional tools you can use in Voyant (milage may vary) and tutorials.

 #### Step 1

-Go to http://voyant-tools.org/ and upload the clean copy of *Pamela* you can find on Github and in our Dropbox.
+Go to http://voyant-tools.org/ and upload the clean copy of *Pamela* you can find on Github and in our "Excercise Supplementary Materials" Dropbox folder.
 (Note that the plain-text copy of *Pamela* we are using is drawn from [this](http://www.gutenberg.org/cache/epub/6124/pg6124.txt) Project Gutenberg text.
 Take a quick look at it - what edition does it seem to be based on?
 We will tackle questions to do with text preparation and cleaning in a future assignment, but it's worth giving them a thought now.)

 When you have uploaded, press "reveal" and a new window will open.
 Note that if you mouse over the right-hand corner of the blue bar at the top of the page and click the arrow icon, it will give you a url that will save this state of Voyant for you to return to.

+If the file upload function does not work, you can copy the text and paste it into the Voyant text box.

 #### Step 2